 “Will you come to the Centre tonight?”
 Bro Chigaemezu asked.

 “Try and see me when we dismiss, inugo?”

 We walked down the bending street lined on both sides by one-story buildings whose white balcony ceilings were torn in parts, hanging down, revealing their brown insides, like dirty tongues in clean mouths.
-He began telling me how to be a good Christian, how not to fall away—stories of people who had started following God from when they were children and because of it became big people in life.
+He began telling me how to be a good Christian, how not to fall away—stories of people who started following God from when they were children and because of it became big people in life.
 “God never fails,” he said.
 I believed him.
 I knew.
 God never failed.
-When he stopped in front of a corn-seller, a girl in low-cut hair with big wheels as earrings, he said, “Do you know why I like you?”
+When he stopped in front of a corn-seller, a girl in a low-cut dress with big wheels as earrings, he said, “Do you know why I like you?”

 I shook my head, surprised.
 I did not know that he liked me.
 I mean, I had not thought of whether telling me things meant he liked me.
 The only thing I knew was that he used to like children.

 I looked at the ground.
 I did not always talk because I did not always know what to say.
 Yet although I preferred to just listen and listen, I did not think myself quiet.
 Maybe because there was always a lot of noise inside my head, a lot of talking.
 Because I thought too much about everything, about myself or Mma or school or God or other people.
 He gave me two roast corns wrapped in newspapers and said, “Try and come to our Mass Servers’ meeting tomorrow in the Sacristy by four.
 You don’t have to join us.”